Riggd/portfolio/src/projects/Barometer.md

 ## How we made it happen
 For this project, I did not do any formal research; however, we relied heavily on best practices in user experience and the knowledge shared from our stakeholder to provide insights as to how the existing product functioned.

-By documenting the existing user flow early on, we were able to identify areas of **friction** that we would focus on first prior to any larger design changes.
+We identified areas of **friction** that we focused on initially before implementing any design changes.
 This documentation uncovered two key areas of focus:
 - Finding and filtering the list of podcasts was cumbersome.
 There was no ability for users to easily find the podcasts they wanted to evaluate for purchase.

 - Information in the product was very dense and overwhelming.
 We felt it necessary to redesign the core detail page to better support consuming individual <a href="https://www.peer39.com/blog/garm-standards" target="_blank">GARM scores</a> for a single podcast.